machinekoder/pickit-docs/docs/faq/general/how-to-edit-existing-teach-model.rst

 .. image:: /assets/images/Documentation/Teach-model-taught-far-close.png

+.. _crop-and-expand-model:

 Cropping and expanding a model cloud
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When clicking :guilabel:`Add a model` or :guilabel:`Re-teach`, the resulting model
-corresponds to the content of the current :ref:`region-of-interest`.
+corresponds to the content of the current ROI.
 The
 model point cloud can be cropped or expanded afterwards, using the arrows in the
 **Model** view.